 A rupture model that accommodates the thermal sensitivity of the Mylar diaphragm strength is introduced.
 Using manufacture's data for Mylar properties, the natural rupture pressure from the model is consistent with observed values, provided the heat transfer to the diaphragm during the free piston compression process is considered.
-When the laser is used, the observed delay between laser switch-on and diaphragm rupture was around 9 ms, and using the model for thermally-induced diaphragm rupture, it is deduced that the apparent heat flux delivered by the laser was around 100 kW m-2.
-This figure is substantially smaller than the nominal laser power over the apparent laser spot size at the diaphragm station.
-However, inefficiencies due to the imperfect absorption of laser power on the coating of black paint on the diaphragm, and the delivery of that thermal energy into the Mylar, plus lateral conduction effects which cause actual temperature rise in the diaphragm to be lower than the model one-dimensional heat conduction values are considered likely explanations for this difference.
+When the laser is used, the observed delay between laser switch-on and diaphragm rupture was around 7 ms, and using the model for thermally-induced diaphragm rupture, it is deduced that the apparent peak heat flux delivered by the laser was around 700 kW m^{-2} .
+This figure is somewhat smaller than the measured peak laser power delivered to the diaphragm.
+However, it was necessary to paint the diaphragm to enhance the absorption of laser power but the actual thickness of the paint was not be determined precisely; the thermal aspects of the rupture model are sensitive to the thickness of this layer.